-AYDA Awards (previously known as Asia Young Designer Awards), was first launched in 2008 as part of Nippon Paint's vision to nurture the next generation of design talents.
-The award serves as a platform to inspire Architectural and Interior Design students to develop their skills through crosslearning opportunities and networking with key industry players and fellow Architectural and Interior Design peers in the region.
+The AYDA Awards (formerly known as the Asia Young Designer Awards), was first launched in 2008 as part of Nippon Paint's vision to nurture the next generation of design talents.
+The award serves as a platform to inspire Architectural and Interior Design students to develop their skills through cross-learning opportunities and networking with key industry players and fellow Architectural and Interior Design peers in the region.

 Since then, AYDA has grown in reach and stature and has now established itself as one of Asia's premier design awards.
-It has received more than 41,000 entries from over 1,200 tertiary education institutions to date across 17 geographical locations globally.
+It has received more than 50,000 entries from over 1,300 tertiary education institutions to date across 18 geographical locations globally.
 Over the years, AYDA has impacted thousands of young and talented student designers, presenting them with various opportunities to engage with renowned speakers and key figures in the design industry.
-In addition, the platform has enabled the participants to gain first-hand industry knowledge. personalised coaching, mentoring and skills-building through various workshops by experienced lecturers and industry professionals.
+In addition, the platform has enabled the participants to gain first-hand industry knowledge, personalised coaching, mentoring and skills-building through various workshops by experienced lecturers and industry professionals.
 On top of that, this experience allowed participants to learn from their fellow peers from within and across borders.